 Take your dose as soon as you can, making sure you also eat a meal and drink a large glass of water.
 Skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while taking imatinib?

-This medicine may cause blurred vision and may impair your thinking or reactions.
-Be careful if you drive or do anything that requires you to be alert and able to see clearly.
+imatinib may cause blurred vision and may impair your reactions.
+Avoid driving or hazardous activity until you know how this medicine will affect you.
 Dizziness or severe drowsiness can cause falls, accidents, or severe injuries.

 Avoid being near people who are sick or have infections.
 Tell your doctor at once if you develop signs of infection.